Irish health service hit by 'very sophisticated' ransomware attack | Health

 Irish health service hit by 'very sophisticated' ransomware attack

-While scheduled COVID-19 tests will go ahead as planned on Friday, the HSE said its referrals system was down, meaning anyone else requiring a test must attend walk-in sites which are currently operating in just over half of Ireland's 26 counties.
-It was also unable to take new vaccine appointments but did not expect that to delay the rollout given the lag between registration and the administering of the jab.
+'DISTRESSING FOR PATIENTS' While scheduled COVID-19 tests will go ahead as planned on Friday, the HSE said its referrals system was down, meaning anyone else requiring a test must attend walk-in sites which are currently operating in just over half of Ireland's 26 counties.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)